 You don’t have to tend your garden in winter to get great results.
 Take advantage of fall weather to set the stage for healthier soils, blooms and growth in the springtime.
 For a garden that is always in bloom, try planting some flowering winter plants.
 The time to find your green thumb is now, so go for it.

-Ashley Steel is a writer for NewHomeSource.
+Ashley Steel is a former SEO analyst for Builders Digital Experience (BDX).